exercism/docs/building/tooling/analyzers/interface.md

   - A path to a directory containing the submitted file(s) (with a trailing slash).
   - A path to an output directory (with a trailing slash).
 This directory is writable.
 - The script must write an `analysis.json` file to the output directory.
+- The script must write a `tags.json` file to the output directory.

 ### Allowed run time